noschinl/cyp/cheatsheet.md

     IH2: ...

 Disclaimer: cyp currently does not support computational inductions with functions where a recursive call occurs in an `if`-statement.
 Keep that in mind in case you want to come up with your own proofs for practice!

+---

+### Case analysis

+Sometimes we need to consider different cases with regards to the constructor of some variable in our proof.
+If so, we can do a case analysis on the datatype in question:

+    Proof by case analysis on <data_type> <variable_name>

+    Case <constructor>
+        Assumption: <variable_name> .=. <constructor>

+        Proof
+            ...
+        QED

+    Case <other_constructor>
+        ...

+    QED